SatoruMuro/SAM2GUIfor3Drecon/README.md

 ## 🖥️ For Non-GPU Environments

-If you do not have a CUDA GPU environment, you can still perform segmentation using a hybrid approach:
+If you do not have a CUDA-compatible GPU, you can still use SegRef3D through a hybrid workflow:

-* Run automatic segmentation on the web (Google Colaboratory)
+* Run automatic segmentation on the web using Google Colaboratory
-* Perform manual refinement and 3D STL export locally using SegRef3D
+* Download the generated **standard PNG label masks**
+* Load the masks into the local SegRef3D application for manual refinement, STL export, NIfTI export, and measurement CSV output

 ### 🔗 Web-based Segmentation Tutorial